Sooner or Later? Promising Delivery Speed in Online Retail

 Date Written: March 29, 2020

-Online retailers have to provide customers with an estimate of how fast an order can be delivered before they purchase it.
-This delivery speed promise is what online retailers can strategically adjust at almost no cost but what may fundamentally impact business outcomes.
-It influences consumers' purchasing decisions and post-purchase experiences, often in the opposite direction.
-On one hand, an aggressive (i.e., faster) delivery estimate could assure more customers of meeting their deadlines and thus may increase their purchases ex-ante.
-On the other hand, an aggressive estimate tends to overpromise customers, risking a longer than expected wait time, which can lower customer satisfaction and increase product returns ex-post.
-In this research, we study the causal effect of retailers' delivery speed promise on customer behaviors and business performance.
-Collaborating with Collage.com, an online retailer that sells customized photo products, we co-designed its new shipping policy.
-We exogenously varied the disclosed delivery speed estimates across cities while keeping the physical delivery speed unchanged.
-Using a difference-in-differences identification and a dataset with 212,340 transactions in 7,090 cities, we find that a one-day faster promise increases sales by 0.73%, profits by 2.0%, and value per order by 3.5%; a one-day slower promise reduces sales by 0.51%, profits by 2.7%, and value per order by 3.1%.
-However, the aggressive disclosure increases product returns.
-Retailers could leverage our insights to customize delivery promises for certain products or customers.
+Online retailers have to provide customers with an estimate of how fast an order can be delivered before they decide to make the purchase.
+Retailers can strategically adjust this delivery speed promise online without changing offline infrastructure, and doing so may fundamentally impact business outcomes.
+It can influence consumers' purchasing decisions and post-purchase experiences, often in the opposite direction.
+On one hand, an aggressive (i.e., faster) delivery estimate could ensure that more customers meet their deadlines and thus may increase their purchases ex ante.
+On the other hand, an aggressive estimate tends to overpromise, potentially leading to a longer than expected wait time, which can lower customer satisfaction and increase product returns ex post.
+In this research, we estimate the causal effect of retailers' delivery speed promise on customer behaviors and business performance.
+Collaborating with Collage.com, an online retailer that sells customized photo products across the US, we exogenously varied the disclosed delivery speed estimates online while keeping the physical delivery speed unchanged.
+Using the difference-in-differences identification strategy, we find that a faster promise increases sales and profits, but it also increases product returns and reduces customer retention.
+In addition, we propose a data-driven model that uses the estimated parameters to optimize delivery promises to maximize customer lifetime value.
+Our findings provide managerial insights and a data-driven policy that retailers can leverage to optimize and customize their delivery promises.

 Suggested Citation: Suggested Citation